If you’re a coach, you probably got into this whole online business thing to help people — not to stress about payment

 In the case of chargebacks and payment disputes, preparation is your best friend 👯♀️

 We want to make sure we include language that addresses the possibility of chargebacks, that states the client agrees not to file chargebacks or disputes with their financial institution, and that clearly outlines your refund policy and what course of action is available to your clients and customers in the event they’re not satisfied with your product or service.

 The other big mistake I see online coaches and service providers making is they tend to hide their refund policy in the fine print.

 We want to ensure that everyone is crystal clear on the terms before entering into a working relationship – let’s not hide this information from your clients!

 Don’t bury your refund and chargeback policy in complicated legal-ese.
 Spell it out, loud and clear, so that your potential clients and customers know *exactly* what they’re getting into.

 At Coaches & Company, we believe the perfect partnership starts out with openness, honesty, and transparency.
-That’s why all of our contract templates are free of confusing legal-ese and jargon.
+That’s why all of our contracts are free of confusing legal-ese and jargon.
 When agreements are easy for both parties to understand, they pave the way for a smooth working relationship, free of misunderstandings and complications.

-Start off on the right foot with your clients while protecting the brand you’ve worked *so* hard to build with our customizable, plug-and-play legal templates!
+Start off on the right foot with your clients while protecting the brand you’ve worked *so* hard to create with our customizable, plug-and-play templates!
 Whether you’re looking for a coaching agreement for your clients, or a terms of purchase template for your latest mini-course, we’ve got everything you need to scale your business with confidence and peace of mind.

 Ready to handle client payments and refunds like a boss?
 Check out our ready-to-use, lawyer-approved, plug-and-play legal templates, so you can upgrade your contracts and policies while staying Protected & Profitable™✨